 - Have access to feedback and input from experienced CCS practitioners when requested

 - Have access to resources and publications in the login area of the ACCSA website

 CLICK HERE – for funded, private and fee-paying CCSs to join as Full Affiliated Services in 2021

 CLICK HERE – for individuals to be a Website Subscriber in 2021

 The Australian Children’s Contact Services Association’s “CCS Regulation Campaign” sees the assurance of a better quality and more uniform practice being achieved through two major steps:

 Step A – The development, implementation and maintenance of a CCS Accreditation System that is based upon the operational standards articulated in The Children’s Contact Services Guiding Principles Framework for Good Practice (2014)

 Step B – The implementation of regulation that requires the Courts and others, such as Family Dispute Resolution practitioners, to only order or refer families to accredited CCSs

-ACCSA has advocated the need for the regulation of all Children’s Contact Services for a number of years and it’s campaign has now been endorsed via Recommendation 54 of the Australian Law Reform Commission’s Review of the Family Law System, which calls for the establishment of a national accreditation system for CCSs and for it to be an offence to provide service without being accredited – this mirrors the submissions made to the Review by ACCSA.
+ACCSA has advocated the need for the regulation of all Children’s Contact Services since 2008 and it’s campaign has now been endorsed via Recommendation 54 of the Australian Law Reform Commission’s Review of the Family Law System and Recommendation 9 of the Joint Select Committee on Australia’s Family Law System, both of which calls for the establishment of a national accreditation system for CCSs and for it to be an offence to provide service without being accredited – this mirrors the submissions made to these reviews by ACCSA.